idaholab/moose/framework/doc/content/source/ics/ConstantIC.md

 !syntax description /ICs/ConstantIC

-This constant value may be set for the whole variable domain, or restricted to particular blocks or boundaries.
+Sets a constant initial condition described by parameter [!param](/ICs/ConstantIC/value).
+It can be restricted to particular blocks and boundaries using the [!param](/ICs/ConstantIC/block) and [!param](/ICs/ConstantIC/boundary) parameters, respectively.

 ## Example input syntax